-Creta Ventures Into The Middle Eastern Gaming Market With Next World Forum
+Creta Ventures into the Middle Eastern Gaming Market with Next World Forum

-DUBAI, UAE, September 7, 2023/EINPresswire/ -- The Next World Forum, a gaming event held in Riyadh on August 30th and 31st, gathered influential figures from the global gaming and esports industry.
+(MENAFN- EmailWire) DUBAI, UAE -- (ARAB NEWSWIRE) -- The Next World Forum, a gaming event held in Riyadh on August 30th and 31st, gathered influential figures from the global gaming and esports industry.
 Organized by the Saudi Esports Federation, it served as a platform for industry discussions, emphasizing the esports economy's rapid growth and the presence of key industry players.

 The Next World Forum (NWF) not only provides an innovative opportunity to accelerate sector growth through investment and collaboration but also serves as a platform for intellectual exchange, discourse, and discussions to design the future and highlight potential.
 NWF serves as a meeting point for gaming and esports stakeholders to collaborate and share knowledge.
 It covers themes such as the esports economy, AI development, and the world's fastest-growing games.